loading...

 The most common access to this fall can be found on the Ashton-Flagg Ranch (Grassy Lake) Road.
 There are several trailheads that access Union Falls, but we recommend the Grassy Falls Trailhead.

-Please be aware that this trail is 15 miles there-and-back and includes some mild scrambling and fording a river.
+Please be aware that this trail is 15 miles there and back and includes some mild scrambling and fording a river.
 Since this drive takes you close to Cave Falls, you may want to consider combining the two.
 The effort to reach Union Falls is more than worth it, though, as this is one of the tallest (260 feet!) and most spectacular falls in the park.

 Map of the Best Waterfalls in Yellowstone National Park